ATU Local 113 joins other Toronto labour unions for virtual May Day rally

 Sisters and Brothers,

 Please practice social distancing as much as possible before, during and after your shifts – and stay home if you feel unwell.
-As a reminder, medical notes for sick leave have been suspended until further notice.

 In solidarity,